-When a child needs to be changed whenever possible it is recommended that:

-- Mobile children are changed standing up, if this is not possible the next best alternative is to change a child on a purpose built changing bed. - Children in the Foundation Stage may be changed on a mat on a suitable surface if it is not possible for them to change standing up or on a changing bed. - Children in year 1 and above should only be changed either on a changing bed or in a toilet cubicle standing up.
+When a child needs to be changed whenever possible it is recommended that: Mobile children are changed standing up, if this is not possible an alternative is to change a child on a purpose-built changing bed.
+Given the size of the teaching areas the provision of a purpose-built changing bed, is not guaranteed each setting Children in the Foundation Stage may be changed on a mat on a suitable surface if it is not possible for them to change standing up or on a changing bed.
+Children in year 1 and above should only be changed either on a changing bed or in a toilet cubicle standing up.
 Staff should consider the child's preference for changing and the outcome of any risk assessments.